Yukon Arts Centre: Building

 The Yukon Arts Centre is located southeast of Yukon University's main campus in Whitehorse, Yukon, Canada.
 The facility houses a theatre for arts performances, and an art museum.
 Situated off centre to the building, the theatre features 306 seats on its main level, 112 seats on its balcony, and 10 spaces for wheelchairs.
 The stage itself is 47 ft and has a depth of 37 ft.
 A loading dock at the back of the theatre stage provides immediate outdoor access from the stage.
 In addition to the main theatre, other facilities used by arts performers include the green room, studio rehearsal theatre, and dressing rooms.
 The building also contains an art museum with three galleries; encompassing 4200 sqft of floor space.
 Other facilities in the building includes a bar station, community gallery space, and offices.

 Operations

 A number of arts exhibitions relating to music, the performing arts, and visual arts are organized and hosted at the Yukon Arts Centre; including several travelling exhibitions.
-The arts centre also funds several other programs, including a artist-in-residence program at the arts centre, known as @YAC Residency.
+The arts centre also funds several other programs, including an artist-in-residence program at the arts centre, known as @YAC Residency.